ir-uam/RELISON/docs/source/basics/graph.rst

 Pajek format
 ~~~~~~~~~~~~
-This format allows reading and writing networks in the Pajek format (more information `here <https://gephi.org/users/supported-graph-formats/pajek-net-format/>`_ ).
+This format allows reading and writing networks in the Pajek format (more information in the following `link <https://gephi.org/users/supported-graph-formats/pajek-net-format/>`_ ).
 These graphs have the following format (space separated):

 .. code::